 I grew troubled that as a resurrection narrative the video doesn’t seem to make full sense, as the body is laid on the ground at the end and covered with a cloth, supposedly for burial.
 It’s essentially a reverse sequence of familiar passion tableaux that moves backward from the Resurrection to the Lamentation.
 Is Viola just being experimental here with time—not only decelerating it, but rewinding it?
 Perhaps.

-In trying to reconcile birth with a lifeless body, I was reminded of a batch of freshly hatched chicks I had seen at a New England fair last year.
+In trying to reconcile birth with a lifeless body, I was reminded of a brood of freshly hatched chicks I had seen at a New England fair last year.
 Several of them looked dead, as they were lying prone in the incubator, puny, wet, and starkly still, and I was worried they hadn’t survived.
 But then someone told me they were just resting after all those hours of cracking through their eggshells.
 It’s hard work being born!

 I’m not sure how well this corresponds to Christ’s story—though a feat for sure, I don’t think that breaking back through to life weakened his glory-body—but this image of the baby chicks kept surfacing in my mind nonetheless as I reflected on Viola’s video.
 Perhaps it’s more apt when applied to an individual’s rebirth into the family of God, which for many is a process of struggle.